 Content Libraries for Pinterest:

-- Infographics: Use Canva or Adobe Spark to create Infographics to provide a visual explanation to your blog posts.
+- Infographics: Use Canva or Visme to create Infographics to provide a visual explanation to your blog posts.
 Check out this Infographic.

 - High-res photos: You can use the same library as used for Instagram.

 Quick Tip: Use our exclusive Hashtags plugin to generate relevant and trending hashtags for your content library.
 Learn how to use Hashtags plugin in RecurPost.